 FLIGHT INTO EGYPT—MATTHEW 2:13-15

-May the Good News of Christmas reign in our hearts and lives throughout the coming year!
-Sending best wishes for a Merry Christmas and God’s blessings in the New Year!
+May the truth fulfilled in the prophetic Word reign in our hearts and lives throughout the coming year.
+On behalf of Olive Tree Alliance, our best wishes to you and your loved ones for a Merry Christmas and God’s abundant blessings of health and happiness in the New Year!

 1) Migdal Eder (Tower of the Flock) was a tower located on the outskirts of Bethlehem and at the edge of the pastures used by temple shepherds.
 There is good probability that this is where Mary and Joseph found shelter.